 Why is St. Joseph so special?

-St Joseph was considered to be so special because he was the fiancé of the Virgin Mary who gave birth to Jesus and was a carpenter by trade.
+St Joseph was considered so special because he was the fiancé of the Virgin Mary who gave birth to Jesus and was a carpenter by trade.
 He was given to the Blessed Virgin as a fiancé to protect her honor from slander and to be at the same time a guardian or legal father of the Child, whom the Virgin was to give birth to, according to the news received from the angel Gabriel (Luke 1, 26-35).